kprosues/ProjectLambdaLogAnalysisTool/FUNCTIONAL_REQUIREMENTS.md

 - Sort indicators (↑/↓) appear in column headers
 - Table updates when filters are applied
 - Table shows only events that deviate from target (overshoot, undershoot, or outside tolerance)
+- Table displays grouped events with duration when events are grouped within time windows

 ---